Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 You can also make a bid explicitly stating it includes some movable goods, such as curtains or the washing machine.
 Then these items fall within the 'buyer's costs' of the house.
 The downside is you will have to pay transfer tax on these items.

-In that case, it is better to pay for the movable items separately, aside from the house purchase.
+In that case, paying for the movable items separately, aside from the house purchase, is better.
 Many years ago, large sums were allocated to movables that were nowhere near as valuable.
 The aim was to lower the house's purchase price to avoid transfer tax.
 After all, no tax had to be paid over these expensive curtains.
 That's not the case anymore.
 The tax authorities monitor every transaction, and the notary must also ensure that the house is sold for a fair price: no black money, no tricks with movables.

 Buying a home?